 This page serves as my blog.
 I typically write my blog posts on Medium and keep track of them here.
-I blog about topics related to my research, mainly security and deep learning.
-Feel free to reach out to me using the comments feature on Medium posts.
+I blog about topics related to my research, mainly security, privacy and machine learning.

 I also co-author a blog on the security and privacy of machine learning with Ian Goodfellow at www.cleverhans.io.